spectrocloud/librarium/content/docs/00-release-notes.md

   * Image template support

 **Enhancements**
-* Palette upgrades the Vsphere Public Cloud Gateways and On-Prem cluster specifications to newer versions:
+* Palette upgrades the vSphere Public Cloud Gateways and On-Prem cluster specifications to newer versions:

    * K8s version has been upgraded from 1.21 to 1.22.12 [ the latest version in 1.22 ]